Shmood00/njerdoesitagain-ar/README.md

 # How Do I Use It?

 Experiencing the AR built into your paintings is simple!
-Navigate to the [website](https://shmood00.github.io/njerdoesitagain/) provided to you, accept the prompts displayed and point your camera directly at your print!
+Navigate to the [website](https://shmood00.github.io/njerdoesitagain/) provided to you, accept the prompts displayed, and point your camera directly at your print!

 If you're having issues with disaplying the AR content there are a few things you can try:
 1. Ensure you are in a well lit area